 Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
-DO NOT allow clothing wet with material to stay in contact with skin Other information Store in original containers.
+DO NOT allow clothing wet with material to stay in contact with skin Other information Store in the dark.
+Store in original containers.
 Keep containers securely sealed.